Triumph Bantam Cub Electrics

 Note that although the Bantam Cub is largely based on the Bantam D7 machine, the Bantam D7 wiring loom is not suitable because the D7 had a single, combined, ignition/lighting switch.

 T20B Bantam Cubs and Super Cubs use standard 6 volt bulbs that are still readily available.
 See the 'Suppliers' page for sellers.

 The traditional ignition system fitted to the T20B is adequate, but requires regular attention to keep the points clean and the timing correct.
 Retaining the points does keep the bike original, but increases maintenance and can be unreliable.

 There are several options for upgrading to modern electronic ignition.
-Some systems use the electronics to dramatically reduce the electrical current through the original points.
-This extends their usable life significantly.
-Others replace the points completely with an electronic sensor and some even replace the coil as well.
-Advice and information is available on forums such as the Tiger Cub Forum.
+Some systems retain the points and simply use electronics to significantly reduce the electrical current through the original points.
+This can considerably extend the life of the points.
+Other systems replace the points completely with an electronic sensor, and some even replace the coil as well.

-Many owners still run Bantam Cubs and Super Cubs with original, 6 volt electrics.
-Upgrading to 12 volt is straightforward, especially if it is done as part of a major rebuild.
-However, it can be expensive and might not be cost-effective unless you are doing a high mileage or riding competitively.
+Many owners continue to run Bantam Cubs and Super Cubs with the original 6 volt, positive earth electrics.
+However, some have chosen to upgrade to 12 volt, or even convert to negative earth.
+Such changes can be straightforward, especially if done as part of a major rebuild.
+However, they can be expensive and might not be worth it unless you are doing a high mileage or riding competitively.